I’m a musician and composer.

 GTB’s debut album All Is Yes won Album of the Year 2008 in the BBC Jazz Awards.
 Bugs In Amber was released in May 2009, in March 2012 we released OCDC on Naim Records, followed by Lope And Antilope in January 2014.
 October 2015 saw the release of our 5th record Astronautilus, also on Naim Records.

-I have my own acoustic quartet featuring Riaan Vosloo, Dan Waldman and Matt Brown, I play with the Greg Cordez Quintet, Sophie Stockham’s Sefrial, and with Nick Malcolm’s Jade.
+I have my own acoustic quartet featuring Riaan Vosloo, Dan Waldman and Matt Brown.
+I play with Sophie Stockham’s Sefrial, Nick Malcolm’s Jade, Riann Vosloo’s Uphill Game, and with Tony Orrell’s Big Top.
 I have played with Portishead, Massive Attack, the National Youth Jazz Orchestra and with the great Portuguese singer Fernando Tordo at the National Theatre in Lisbon.

 Website design and development